igor-henriques/smsdev.NET/README.md

     this.smsService = new ServiceSMS(apiKey);
 }
 ```
-Is also possible to define the service as a singleton, if you're using DI.
+Is also possible to define the interface as a singleton, if you're using D.I.

 ## Calling asynchronous method
 ``` C#